Mental Health Tips

 - How to Stop Playing a Character IRL (at Geek & Sundry)

 We feature a range of topics, all stick to the general Take This tone of earnest care, combined with silliness and fun.
-Here’s what you can expect from our weekly streams, which run 3:30 – 5:30 PST each Monday afternoon:
+Here’s what you can expect from our biweekly streams, which run 3:30 – 5:30 PST Monday afternoon:

 - Every first and third Monday of the month will be Take This Plays, a gameplay show featuring the clinical (and ridiculous) commentary of our community manager Dr. Kelli Dunlap and clinical director, Dr. B.

-- On months with a fifth Monday, we’ll have a mental health AMA with a rotating cast of characters.
+- On months with a fifth Monday, we’ll have a mental health AMA with a rotating cast of characters or a special community stream

 If you are interested in doing a charity stream for us, we have a couple requests: